Patchier/No-Not-Vegas/README.md

 Install No, Not Vegas via Wabbajack:
 -----------------------------------------

-1. Download No, Not Vegas from my G-Drive (you've probably already done this part):
+1. Download No, Not Vegas from the Wabbajack Gallery (you've probably already done this part):

 2. After that, you will choose an installation folder (I recommend something like "D:/No, Not Vegas", substituting D: for any drive available.)
 This CANNOT be where Wabbajack.exe is located, nor your Fallout New Vegas folder.